 February 2 is the day the Convention on Wetlands in Ramsar, Iran, in 1971 was signed by 18 countries.
 Today 169 countries have signed and joined the Ramsar Convention.
-United Nation has marked this day as the International Wetland Day.
+United Nation has marked this day as the World Wetland Day.

 Mr. Eskandar Firouz, the Department Chief of Environmental Protection Organization of Iran in 1971, recognized the essential role of wetlands on human, plant, and animal’s life and made the effort to make international society aware of the wetlands’ high importance by creating a convention.
 He made everyone responsible for protecting these zones around the world.